-One 3-hour period plus film screenings.
 399a, b.
-Senior Independent Work $(\frac{1}{2} \text{ or } 1)$ To be elected in consultation with the adviser.
-French and Francophone Studies Professors: Elisabeth Cardonne-Arlyck^a, Cynthia B. Kerr^b, Christine Reno; Associate Professors: Mark Andrews, Patricia Célérier^{ab}, Kathleen Hart (Chair); Assistant Professors: Susan Hiner, Vinay Swamy^b.
-All courses are conducted in French except French 183 and 248.
-Requirements for Concentration: 11 units excluding French 248, and including at least 3 units at the 300-level.
+Senior Independent Work To be elected in consultation with the adviser.
+French and Francophone Studies Professors: Elisabeth Cardonne-Arlyck, Cynthia B. Kerr, Christine Reno^a; Associate Professors: Mark Andrews, Patricia Célérier^{ab}, Kathleen Hart (Chair), Susan Hiner; Assistant Professor: Vinay Swamy^b; Visiting Assistant Professor: Thomas Parker; Adjunct Instructor: Paul Fenouillet.
+All courses are conducted in French except French 183.
+Requirements for Concentration: 11 units, including at least 3 units at the 300-level.
 One of these three seminars should be French 332, 348, 355, 366 or 380.
 Students may count no more than one Senior Translation (French 301) or Senior Independent (French 399) towards the major.
 No courses in French elected after the declaration of the major may be taken NRO.
 Teaching Certification: Students who wish to obtain Secondary Certification must complete the program of study outlined by the education department.

 Advisers: The department.